basilije/gardengroup/README.txt

 hardengroup are: Kelsey SLavin, Javier Dominguez, Curtis Aloia and Vasilije Mehandzic.

-gardengroup.py shoup be in /home/pi/gardengroup
+gardengroup.py and cfg.cfg should be in /home/pi/gardengroup/
 index.php should be in your nginx running folder (/var/www/html/) file 'install_script.sh' is probably the best way how to install everything properly phpChart_Lite.zip should be unpacked (as sudo) into /var/www/html/phpChartLite/